allegro/mesos-executor/README.md

 1. Executor may not send a SIGKILL to process tree after grace period, so service process may be still running when executor finishes.
 To clean up executor and launched tasks properly use [pid isolator][10].

+Requires `pgrep -g` to be available on the machine.

 ## Contributing